Contemporary, Landscape Collection

 Supplied with a certificate of authenticity

-Please note the dimensions of this work when framed are approximately 95cm x 75cm
+Please note the dimensions of this work framed are approximately H 95cm x W 75cm

 Please do not hesitate to contact the gallery for further assistance

 Born in Luton, Mark studied technical and scientific illustration for four years.
 After graduation he became a member of the Society of Illustrators, Artists and Designers (SIAD).
 Since then, he has had a full and demanding 33 year career as a full-time artist and illustrator, producing work for numerous national and international publishers, advertising agencies and galleries.